axondeepseg/axondeepseg/docs_source/source/documentation.rst

-* To segment multiple images acquired with different resolutions, please use the folder structure explained in https://neuropoly.github.io/axondeepseg/documentation.html#data, i.e., put all image with the same resolution in the same folder.
+* To segment multiple images acquired with different resolutions, please use the folder structure explained in `Data <https://neuropoly.github.io/axondeepseg/documentation.html#data>`_, i.e., put all image with the same resolution in the same folder.
 * Then, segment each folder one after the other using the argument **-s** or segment all folders in one command by specifying multiple paths to segment and using a different pixel_size_in_micrometer.txt for each folder, like this::